Karishika: Plot

-A man waits outside a hospital's delivery room.
-Minutes later, a nurse comes out to tell him that his wife gave birth to a yam tuber.
+A man waits outside a hospital delivery room.
+Minutes later, a nurse emerges to inform him that his wife has given birth to a yam tuber.
 He immediately leaves the hospital in anger.
-This would lead to a fall out between him and his wife upon her discharge from the hospital.
-Following a heated argument, she hits him with a pestle and he falls to the ground dead.
-Karashika appears and tells her to hang herself, which she did, and she is taken to hell by Karashika.
+This leads to a fallout between him and his wife upon her discharge.
+Following a heated argument, she strikes him with a pestle, and he falls to the ground dead.
+Karashika appears and tells her to hang herself, which she does, and she is taken to hell by Karashika.

-A boy called Divine in church rises to read John 3:16 to the hearing of the congregation and the pastor (Joseph Okechukwu) preaches about the sacrifice of God and points out a model Christian family of which Divine is the only child.
+A boy named Divine stands up in church to read John 3:16 to the congregation, after which the pastor (Joseph Okechukwu) preaches about God’s sacrifice and highlights a model Christian family, of which Divine is the only child.

-Lucifer begins preparations to send out agents who will cause more people to sin and hence increase the population of hell.

-They arrive on Earth, in Lagos, Nigeria.
-They are greeted by a set of demonic spirit mediums.

-They lodge in a hotel, paid for with money that appeared out of thin air.
-While the demons were having a meeting the hotel receptionist stood outside the door, spying on the demons through the keyhole.
-One of them disappears and appears behind the receptionist.
-The demons abducts Divine, he would later come home behaving differently.
-The demons make a scene at a bar which results in a shoot-out.

-They would also recruit a human bank manager to work with them, and a magician, meeting him backstage after his magic show.
+Lucifer begins preparations to send out agents who will cause more people to sin, thereby increasing the population of hell.
+They arrive on Earth, in Lagos, Nigeria, where they are greeted by a group of demonic spirit mediums.
+They lodge in a hotel, paying with money that appears out of thin air.
+While the demons are holding a meeting, the hotel receptionist stands outside the door, spying on them through the keyhole.
+One of the demons disappears and reappears behind the receptionist.
+The demons abduct Divine, who later returns home behaving differently.
+They also cause a disturbance in a bar, resulting in a shoot-out.
+Additionally, they recruit a human bank manager to work with them, as well as a magician, whom they meet backstage after his performance.

-Back in "hell" Lucifer burns one of his subjects for disobedience as a warning to others.
+Back in hell, Lucifer burns one of his subjects for disobedience as a warning to others.

-Back on Earth, a man is run over by a car because he was distracted by one of the female demons.
-The demonic spirit in Divine is aroused.
-The demons go out to local bars to pick up victims.
-The victims are killed and their souls are taken to hell.
+Back on Earth, a man is run over by a car after being distracted by one of the female demons.
+The demonic spirit within Divine is stirred.
+The demons go out to local bars to pick up victims, who are then killed, and their souls are taken to hell.

-Divine's father rebukes Divine for stealing his money, Divine's mother defends him.
+Divine’s father rebukes him for stealing money, while his mother defends him.

-The pastor is tempted by one of the female demons, God makes a bet with the devil concerning the pastor's devotion to him.
-The pastor passes the test but only just barely.
+The pastor is tempted by one of the female demons, and God makes a wager with the devil concerning the pastor’s devotion.
+The pastor passes the test, but only just.

-Divine's mother wakes up from a bad dream, Divine's father calms her down and they go back to sleep but then Divine's father has a nightmare.
-The pastor comes to Divine's home and exorcises him.
-All the demons appear out of thin air and engages him in battle.
-God takes away Lucifer's power to harm the pastor, he gives the pastor victory and unleashes his wrath on the devil.
+Divine’s mother awakens from a bad dream, and Divine’s father calms her before they both return to sleep.
+However, Divine’s father then experiences a nightmare.
+The pastor visits Divine’s home and exorcises him.
+All the demons appear out of thin air and engage him in battle.
+God removes Lucifer’s power to harm the pastor, grants the pastor victory, and unleashes His wrath upon the devil.